Raghu-murugankutty/Data-Science-Portfolio-Projects/README.md

 <hr>

  - ## Stack overflow developer survey dataset ([<img src="https://img.icons8.com/fluency/48/000000/code.png"/>](https://jovian.ai/raghu-rayirath/stack-overflow-developer-survey-dataset-eda-plotly-matplotlib-visualizations)):
-    - This dataset contains nearly 65,000 responses were fielded from over 180 countries and dependent territories.
+    - `This dataset contains nearly 65,000 responses were fielded from over 180 countries and dependent territories`.
     - The annual developer survey examines all aspects of the developer experience, from career satisfaction and job search to education and opinions on open-source software.
     - The features such as Work_year, experience_level, employment_type, job_title, salary_in_usd, remote_ratio, and so on.
     - I use Python frameworks such as Pandas and Numpy to perform data exploration and understand the dataset in depth.